-One new route running east-west from Osiers Road west to connect with Knightley Walk to connect up with the existing network.

-Sites affected - 9, 11 and 19 Osiers Road

-One new north-south route that will extend the proposed new north-south route from the Hunt Trucks/Gas Holder and adjoining land site, under the railway viaduct, to connect with Smugglers Way

-Site affected - Land at the Causeway (EDF Energy Switch House and Head House)

-One new east-west pedestrian/cycle link connecting Ferrier Street over Swandon Way to the Delta Park/Gas Holder site.

-Sites affected - Ferrier Street and Delta Park/Gas Holder site

-One new connection over Bell Lane Creek to connect the Island site with Dormay Street Sites affected - Causeway Island and Dormay Street

-- One new connection over the river Wandle to connect Dormay Street/the Causeway with Hunts Trucks site. - Sites affected Dormay Street and Hunts Trucks sites - Two new connections through the B&Q site connecting Swandon Way to Smugglers Way and The Causeway - Sites affected B&Q, Smugglers Way
+- One new route running east-west from Osiers Road west to connect with Knightley Walk to connect up with the existing network.
+Sites affected - 9, 11 and 19 Osiers Road - One new north-south route that will extend the proposed new north-south route from the Hunt Trucks/Gas Holder and adjoining land site, under the railway viaduct, to connect with Smugglers Way Site affected - Land at the Causeway (EDE Energy Switch House and Head House) - Site affected Land at the Causeway (EDF Energy Switch House and Head House) - One new east-west pedestrian/cycle link connecting Ferrier Street over Swandon Way to the Delta Park/Gas Holder site.
+Sites affected - Ferrier Street and Delta Park/Gas Holder site - One new connection over Bell Lane Creek to connect the Island site with Dormay Street Sites affected - Causeway Island and Dormay Street - One new connection over the river Wandle to connect Dormay Street/the Causeway with Hunts Trucks site.
+Sites affected - Dormay Street and Hunts Trucks sites - Two new connections through the B&Q site connecting Swandon Way to Smugglers Way and The Causeway Sites affected - B&Q, Smugglers Way